FataHoxha/ImageVirality/README.md

 # Virality+

-## 1) Preprocessing: comment and caption cleaning step (removing digits, punctuation, lemmatization,...)
+## 1) Preprocessing
+Comments and Captions are enhanced by removing digits, punctuation, lemmatization, stop words,...
 -> be aware to check the correct path of the file in input and output.

 #### 1_clean_caption.py -> clean all the caption generated during through NeuralTalk.